balena-io/docs/pages/learn/accounts/enterprise-sso.md

 <!-- TODO: Update to latest screenshot -->
 <img alt="Enable SSO modal with SSO identifier filled in." src="/img/common/saml/add-sso-identifier-merge-modal.png" width="60%">

-__Important:__ By activating SAML, you are transferring your personal account to a company account.
+__Important:__ By activating SAML, you are transferring your personal account to a company account, and this action is non-reversible.
 The following changes will occur:
 * **Your API keys will be deleted**
 * **This is a non-reversible action**
 * You will no longer be able to create new API keys